 Nick talks with Joe Chindamo – Unlocking the Mind of a Composer

 I recently had the chance to interview award winning composer/performer, Joe Chindamo.
-Joe has written a new piece for me called Galactic Dances which I will premiere on May 28th at the Art Gallery of NSW.
+Joe has written a new piece for me called Galactic Dances which I will be performing on tour including the Melbourne Recital Centre on Oct 31st, 6pm.
+The work was premiered on May 28th at the Art Gallery of NSW.
 Read all about it below- Enjoy.
 Cheers, Nick.

 1) It is probably not every day you get asked to compose a work for vibes and piano.
 What’s been your experience of the vibraphone?
 Have you played with vibes much or do you enjoy particular players of the instrument?